evelynhuang0403/rest-assured-api-automation-framework/README.md

 ## AI-Assisted Failure Triage

-The framework automatically generates failure triage when a test fails.
-It collects redacted REST Assured request/response evidence, JUnit failure metadata, and a stack trace excerpt, then attaches an `AI Failure Triage` markdown summary to the failed test in Allure.
+When a test fails, the framework collects redacted REST Assured request/response evidence, JUnit failure metadata, and a stack trace excerpt, then attaches an `AI Failure Triage` summary to the failed test in Allure.

-Live AI triage uses the OpenAI Responses API when `ai.triage.apiKey` is configured in the ignored local properties file.
-The model returns structured JSON, Java validates it into an `AiTriageSummary`, and the framework renders the final markdown itself for stable report formatting.
-If the key is missing, the model call fails, or the model returns invalid output, the framework attaches an `AI Failure Triage Unavailable` note with the reason instead of generating a rule-based substitute.
-AI triage failures never change the Maven test result; pass/fail status remains controlled by the API tests.
+Live triage uses the OpenAI Responses API when `ai.triage.apiKey` is configured.
+The model returns structured JSON, Java validates it, and the framework renders the final markdown so Allure and CI reports keep a consistent format.
+If the key is missing or the AI response is unavailable/invalid, the framework attaches an `AI Failure Triage Unavailable` note with the reason.
+AI triage never changes the Maven test result.

 Optional configuration:

-Use `src/test/resources/ai-triage.properties.template` as a copy-only template.
-The runtime config file is `src/test/resources/ai-triage.properties`, which is ignored by Git for local overrides:
+Copy `src/test/resources/ai-triage.properties.template` to `src/test/resources/ai-triage.properties`, which is ignored by Git:

 ```properties
 ai.triage.apiKey=